suding1111/kata01/NOTES.md

 ============
 Basket:
 An accumulator which holds the list of purchased products.
 For each product it includes its name and quantity.
-This object is not imutable as the basket is updated each time a product is added to it.
+This object is not immutable as the basket is updated each time a product is added to it.

 SelectedDiscount:
 A specific discount which was activated during this purchase.
-It include the details about the discount name, value, the number of time it was used for this product and the product name.
+It include the details about the discount name, value, the number of times it was used for this product, product name.
 (If the discount is "buy 2 for 10$" and the basket include 4 items of this product, the discount was used twice.)

 Receipt:
 This is the main object of this project.
 The Receipt provides "generate" method.
-The input paramter is the basket content.
+The input parameter is the basket content.
-The outcome of the "generate" are severl objects which include all the required details in order to print the receipt.
+The outcome of the "generate" are several objects which include all the required details in order to print the receipt.
 The logic of "generate" is:
 Traverse the Basket and find out all the used discounts - This is a set of SelectedDiscount instances Calculate the total full price